My Natural Hospital Birth Story

 I was also semi-frantically trying to encourage her to latch while also trying to let her find the breast on her own.
 I felt like I had a stop watch counting down an hour from the moment she was born since I had read over and over that getting the baby to latch within the first hour sets them up for successful breastfeeding.
 I realize now all this anxiety was unnecessary and I should have just relaxed and not felt pressured for time.

-Click here to get my FREE breastfeeding preparation checklist!
+Enter your email at the bottom of the page to get my FREE breastfeeding preparation checklist!

 Clock counting down the minutes.